intellij-dlanguage/intellij-dlanguage/README.md

 ## Release

-The first official release will be published on the Jetbrains plugin site when I feel like the plugin offers the minimum viable functionality.
+The first official release will be published on the Jetbrains plugin site when I feel like the plugin offers the minimum viable functionality as contained in the Alpha Release milestone detailed above.
-That is:

-1. Grammar/Lexer
-2. Syntax Highlighting
-4. Add D project
-5. New D file
-6. SDK
-7. Run Configuration

 ## Screenshots